akkadotnet/akka.net/docs/articles/streams/pipeliningandparallelism.md

 at the entry point of the pipeline.
 This only matters however if the processing time distribution has a large deviation.

-<a name="foot-note-1">[1]</a> Bartosz's reason for this seemingly suboptimal procedure is that he prefers the temperature of the second pan
+[^foot-note-1]: Bartosz's reason for this seemingly suboptimal procedure is that he prefers the temperature of the second pan
        to be slightly lower than the first in order to achieve a more homogeneous result.